rameau-fr/rameau-fr.github.io/teaching.md

 description: Here is the list of my lectures (The pdf version of the slides are lacking many animations!)
 ---

+* "Computer Science Principle" (CSE101 - SUNY Korea - Since 2019)

-* "Perception for autononous and connected vehicles" (PD803 - KAIST - Since 2019) <span style="color:blue">Best Teaching Award from the Department of Future Vehicle </span>:
+* "Perception for autononous and connected vehicles" (PD803 - KAIST - 2019 to 2021) <span style="color:blue">Best Teaching Award from the Department of Future Vehicle </span>:
 	* Lecture 1: Introduction
 	* Lecture 2: ICP
 	* Lecture 3: Cameras Geometry